santhoshse7en/HIV/README.md

 - Keywords
 - Summary

- ***Proper comments are added for better understanding.
+For each code files Proper comments are added for better understanding.
 All the above information with appropriate column headers and store the data in csv/sheet.
-Code and CSV fiels are stored under the folder.***
+Code and CSV fiels are stored under the folder.

 **The main aim of this project is to collect and analyze the information about of HIV in society.**